sait-wbdv/winter-2023/src/lib/content/assessments/dsgn-270/assignment-4.md

 - UI elements are consistent
 - At least 1 call to action
 - UI elements reflect good design convention (or challenge convention effectively and without sacrificing usability)

-### Design System and Components: 5 points

-- All colors and fonts are **applied** using the design sytem
-- Design system and components are in a separate page in the same workspace
-- Components are applied correctly (so that if you change the primary component, the applied component will reflect those changes)
-- Exported stylesheet is usable
-- Reusable elements have been converted into components

 ### Mobile Wireframe: 5 points